327 St Marys Rd,

 Sainte Genevieve, Missouri, 63670

 Ste.
-Genevieve Welcome Center At 66 South Main Street in downtown Ste.
-Genevieve, the Welcome Center serves as essential first stop for visitors exploring America’s oldest settlement west of the Mississippi River.
-Currently operated by the City of Ste.
-Genevieve and transitioning to National Park Service ownership, the Welcome Center functions as visitor center for Ste.
-Geneviève National Historical Park (established March 2018) while providing comprehensive tourism information for the entire community.
-The must-see attraction: Lewis Pruneau’s magnificent 12-foot by 12-foot diorama depicting Ste.
-Genevieve as it appeared in 1832, researched by resident historian and former Felix Vallé State Historic Site superintendent Jim Baker and hand-crafted by internationally acclaimed diorama builder Pruneau—Sheperd Paine, arguably the best-known figure in the genre, once called Pruneau “the Cecil B. DeMille of diorama builders.”
-The gift shop carries excellent selection of Ste.
+Genevieve Welcome Center At 66 South Main Street in the heart of downtown Ste.
+Genevieve, the Welcome Center serves as the essential first stop for visitors exploring America’s oldest settlement west of the Mississippi River and the gateway to Ste.
+Geneviève National Historical Park.
+Currently operated by the City and transitioning to National Park Service ownership, it functions as both tourism hub and official park visitor center, providing everything you need to understand and navigate what makes Ste.
+Genevieve remarkable.
+The centerpiece is Lewis Pruneau’s magnificent 12-foot by 12-foot diorama depicting Ste.
+Genevieve as it appeared in 1832—meticulously researched by resident historian Jim Baker and hand-crafted by internationally acclaimed diorama builder Pruneau, who Sheperd Paine (arguably the best-known figure in the genre) once called “the Cecil B. DeMille of diorama builders.”
+The gift shop stocks excellent selections of Ste.
 Genevieve merchandise, books, maps, and National Park Service materials.
-As one visitor praised: “This is a fantastic National Park Service visitor center, wow the Rangers are excellent, very friendly helpful and nice.
+Knowledgeable NPS Rangers staff the center, a Junior Ranger program welcomes families, and admission is completely free.
+One visitor summed it up perfectly: “Fantastic National Park Service visitor center.
+Rangers are excellent, very friendly, helpful, and nice.
 Lots to do and see.
-Junior ranger program also.
 Very lovely community.”
-Dual Mission: City Tourism and National Historical Park The Welcome Center occupies unique position: City of Ste.
-Genevieve Read more…
+Lewis Pruneau’s 1832 Diorama: The Crown Read more…

 : 9:00 am – 5:00 pm